C4J-Team/C4J/README.md

 In this example, renaming `finalMethod()` in `FinalClass` would not rename `finalMethod()` in `FinalClassContract` and a warning would be issued on class-loading.

 There is one way to avoid the refactoring-trouble: By introducing an interface.
-Assuming that target and contract class are located within the same package, the interface can even be made package-private.
+Assuming that target and contract class are located within the same package, the interface can even be made package-private and thus can be located within the same source-file as the final class.
 This avoids confusion and hides the synthetic interface from clients.
 The contract declaration can even move from the final class to the interface.

 ```java
 @ContractReference(FinalClassInterfaceContract.class)